craigbauerwebdev/Portfolio/README.md

 # Portfolio
-This is my personal website which displays code, websites and applications that I have worked on.
-It is developed in React JS with wprdpress being used as a headless css and will include express and node for api endpoints.
+This is my personal website which displays code, websites and applications that I have built.
+It is developed in React JS with wordpress being used as a headless css and includes node/express for api endpoints.
+I will eventually move tha data over to mongo to get rid of WordPress and build a toll to manage the projects in Mongo.

-Working on this in my spare time.
+This project is under construction.
 You can view the existing one here http://craigbauer.nyc